Military Move – Tips to Prepare for Your PCS

 The time frame for service members to report to their new guard commander can vary from five months to two weeks after they receive an official notification of a PCS.
 That’s why you need to start packing as soon as you can so that the whole process doesn’t feel like a last-minute move.

 PCS can be especially challenging if you are relocating during the peak summer season, which is the typical PCS timeframe since the school is out.
 May to August is also the prime time for every moving company.
 If you are relocating during the holidays, make sure you start planning as soon as possible.
 The holiday season is a time when the movers are severely understaffed.
-If you can choose, make sure that you relocate during the cheapest time of the year, which is winter.
+If you can choose, make sure that you relocate during the cheapest time of the year, which is winter, or to pick the cheapest way to move out of state to reduce the costs of moving.

 Know Your Options When It Comes to PCS